Travelgate/documentation/docs/apps/distribution/files/master-files/hotels.md

    * Each line represents a unique hotel and contains all the information (fields) about it.
    * Any blank line will be skipped.
    * If a field’s data is not mandatory and we don’t want to set it then we just keep it empty: e.g. …||…
+   * The file and its data have to be encoded using UTF-8.
+Otherwise there can be stored strange characters.

 <details>
     <summary>📹 Learn how to change the format of the csv file in order to edit and save it</summary>